Orlando Oxycontin Possession Lawyers

 While Oxycontin charges are clearly very serious, we understand that most people facing prescription drug charges have no ill intent.
 Many of our clients accused of Oxycontin possession and distribution charges became addicted to Oxycontin following fender benders and chronic pain.
 Later, addiction led to charges of Oxycontin theft, prescription forgery and other infractions.

 If you need legal help following Oxycontin charges, contact our firm for aggressive and experienced legal help.
 Firm attorneys Andrew Moses and Jay R. Rooth are former prosecutors and have handled numerous drug crime cases both as criminal defense lawyers and as prosecutors.
 We can examine issues like probable cause, admissions, the explaining of rights, illegal detention, and search and seizure laws to build a strongest-possible case.
-For a no-charge consultation, contact our Orlando or New Smyrna Beach office.
+For a no-charge initial consultation, contact our Orlando law office.